rohan2017/BMP388_DEV_I2C/README.md

 ## __Installation__

+The BMP388_DEV library can be installed using the Arduino IDE's Library Manager.
+To access the Library Manager, in the Arduino IDE's menu select _Sketch->Include Library->Manage Libraries..._.
+In the Library Manager's search bar type BMP388 then select the "Install" button in the BMP388_DEV entry.

-After download simply un-zip the file and place the BMP388 directory in your _.../Arduino/libraries/..._ folder.
+Alternatively simply download BMP388_DEV from this Github repository, un-zip or extract the files and place the BMP388_DEV directory in your _.../Arduino/libraries/..._ folder.
 The _.../Arduino/..._ folder is the one where your Arduino IDE sketches are usually located.

 ## __Usage__